13 Haunted Places in Mumbai to Scare the Wits Out of You

 11. Trapped Spirits at Poonam Chambers, Worli

 Poonam Chambers is built at a site that was turned to rubble after the 1993 bomb blasts.
 It is believed that this spot is haunted by people who once remained trapped and could not survive.
 If ghost stories are to be believed, watchmen and security guards have often heard rattling doors and a feeling of an unknown presence.

 12. The Colonial Era Ghost at Kamathipura Brothel no: 25

-Mumbai’s oldest and Asia’s second largest Red Light District, Kamathipura is also home to some weird stories.
+Mumbai’s oldest and Asia’s second-largest Red Light District, Kamathipura is also home to some weird stories.
 Once known as the white gully, this place was populated by European and Japanese sex workers.
-This brothel road is considered to be haunted as sometimes during night the ghost of a Colonial prostitute appears and scares the wits out of people.
+This brothel road is considered to be haunted as sometimes during the night the ghost of a Colonial prostitute appears and scares the wits out of people.